 - ½ cup unsalted butter, at room temperature

 - ½ cup roasted, salted pistachios, roughly chopped

 - ½ cup semi-sweet chocolate chunks or chips

 - Slowly grind the pistachios in a food processor by only pulsing once, then pause, pulsing once, pause, and so on.
 If processed too fast, the nuts get too warm and turn into a paste.
 You need ½ cup of ground pistachio in total.

 - In a medium bowl, combine the flour, ½ cup ground pistachio, cornstarch, baking soda, and salt and set aside.

 - In a large mixing bowl, using an electric mixer fitted with a whisk or paddle attachment, beat the butter, sugar, and brown sugar on medium-high speed until creamy, 2-3 minutes.
 Add the egg and vanilla extract and mix until well combined and creamy, about 1 minute.
 Then add the flour mixture and mix on medium-low speed just until combined, about 30-60 seconds.
 Add the chopped pistachios and chocolate chunks, if used, and mix just until well distributed.
-It will be a slightly sticky dough (depending on the absorption rate of the flour).
 Cover and chill for 1-2 hours.

 - Line 2-3 baking sheets with parchment paper and preheat the oven to 350°F (175°C).